Meteotsunami: Other notable events

-In 1929, a wave 6 meters in height pulled ten people from the shore, to their deaths in Grand Haven, Michigan.
+In 1929, a wave 6 m in height pulled ten people from the shore, to their deaths in Grand Haven, Michigan.
 A three-meter wave that hit the Chicago waterfront in 1954 swept people off of piers, drowning seven.
-A meteotsunami that struck Nagasaki Bay on 31 March 1979 achieved a maximum wave height of 5 meters; there were three fatalities.
+A meteotsunami that struck Nagasaki Bay on 31 March 1979 achieved a maximum wave height of 5 m; there were three fatalities.
 In June 2013, a derecho off the New Jersey coast triggered a widespread meteotsunami event, where tide gauges along the East Coast, Puerto Rico and Bermuda reported "tsunami-like" conditions.
-The peak wave amplitude was 1 foot above normal sea level in Newport, RI.
+The peak wave amplitude was 1 ft above normal sea level in Newport, Rhode Island.
 In New Jersey, divers were pulled over a breakwater and three people were swept off a jetty, two seriously injured, when a six-foot wave struck the Barnegat Inlet.

 In June, 2025, a suspected meteotsunami occurred in Lake Superior and was videoed on the eastern side of Thunder Bay in Ontario.
 Canadian scientists are analyzing the data, which included water levels on the lake moving up to a meter, to determine if it was a meteotsunami, a seiche, or some other phenomenon.